BSS-ISBA/BSS-ISBA.github.io/index.md

 * promote education in Bayesian methods in the Social Sciences
 * foster the availability of Bayesian methods across the Social Sciences

-Our members work on very diverse application areas: Anthropology, Archaeology, Demography, Economics, Geography, History, Linguistics, Political Science, Psychology, Sociology...
+Our members work in a wide range of disciplines: Anthropology, Archaeology, Demography, Economics, Geography, History, Linguistics, Political Science, Psychology, Sociology...